delatvan/passwordsEncryption/README.md

 # 26.06.2017
 # passwordsEncryption

-Small script in python to cipher and decipher a text file containing passwords.
+Script in python using the pyca/cryptography package and AES algorithm to cipher and decipher a text file containing passwords.

 I do not claim responsibility for the use of the code.
 This is intended just as a practice of the pyca/cryptography package available for python.